defeat003/openmc/docs/source/methods/geometry.rst

     f(\mu, \phi) d\mu d\phi = \frac{\mu}{\pi} d\mu d\phi = 2\mu d\mu \frac{d\phi}{2\pi}

-where :math:`\mu = \cos \theta` is the cosine of the polar angle between reflected direction and the normal to the surface; and :math:`\theta` is the azimuthal angle in :math:`[0,2\pi]`.
+where :math:`\mu = \cos \theta` is the cosine of the polar angle between reflected direction and the normal to the surface; and :math:`\phi` is the azimuthal angle in :math:`[0,2\pi]`.
 We can separate the multivariate probability density into two separate univariate density functions, one for the cosine of the polar angle,